NekaDavaa/softuni-wordpress-for-developers-april-exam/README.md

 2. Import sql database

-3. Maybe need to update permalinks (http://localhost/sample-post/) and generate some dummy posts for both post types(maybe).
+3. You might need to update the permalinks (http://localhost/sample-post/), create a new homepage and an "All Properties" page using the templates I've designed, and generate some dummy posts for both post types.

 4. Activate the theme and plugin from the WordPress dashboard.